asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 TDD also helps to rapidly get feedback about the design ideas by seeing the interfaces before all the logic is written.

 Wrapping up, how does TDD fit our daily life?
 One can't deny that the software we write **will change**.
 To build a system that can change, grow, and evolve, we have to cope with _unanticipated changes_, by using practices that support the change from day 0, this becomes easier.
 TDD helps with all of this, helping to avoid regressions and serving as live documentation for the application behavior.

+If there are still some questions I didn't answer, I tried to do it [here](https://alexandrempsantos.com/ok-tdd-sounds-great-but).

 Have you ever tried TDD?
 Do you normally use it?
 I'd like to hear your concerns and any thoughts you have about what I just wrote.
 I hope it was helpful and relevant.
 Happy to chat about it on any of the platforms below.